A new Weyl group action related to the quasi-classical Gelfand-Graev action: Quiver varieties

-For a \emph{quiver} $Q$ in this paper, it is a finite directed graph with the vertex set $I$ and the edge set $E$.
+By a \emph{quiver} $Q$, we mean that it is a finite directed graph with the vertex set $I$ and the edge set $E$.
 In the following, we will identify $I$ with the set $\{1,\cdots,n\}$, where $n = \#I$.
 Each element $h\in E$ has an orientation, i.e.\ $h$ is an arrow.
 The head vertex and the tail vertex of $h$ are denoted by $\hd{h}$ and $\tl{h}$ respectively.
 We will always assume that $Q$ has no edge loops, i.e.\ no edges joining a vertex with itself.
-The \emph{opposite quiver} $Q^{\op}=(I,\bar{E})$ of $Q$ is isomorphic to $Q$ as a undirected graph, but the orientation of each edge is reversed.
+The \emph{opposite quiver} $Q^{\op}=(I,\bar{E})$ of $Q$ is isomorphic to $Q$ as an undirected graph, but the orientation of each edge is reversed.
 For $h\in E$, we denote $\bar{h}\in \bar{E}$ to be the edge corresponding to $h$ but with reversed orientation.
-The \emph{double quiver} of $Q$ is defined by $\DQ \coloneq (I,E \sqcup \bar{E})$.
-As a rule of thumb, if there is no ambiguity, for a quiver $Q = (I, E)$, $h\in E$ is often written as $h\in Q$.
+The \emph{double quiver} of $Q$ is defined by $\DQ \coloneqq (I,E \sqcup \bar{E})$.
+To save symbols, if there is no ambiguity, for a quiver $Q = (I, E)$, $h\in E$ is often written as $h\in Q$.